pmatorras/MacroEconomics/README.md

 - Generate time series:
 `python -m macroeconomics plot --countries ESP,FRA,DEU`.
     - Reads the latest CSVs, filters by countries, and writes one HTML per indicator to `FIGURE_DIR` with “plot_{indicator}{suffix}.html”.
+- Calculate additional features:
+`python -m macroeconomics features`
+    - Reads the latest CSVs, calculates percentage change with respect to a baseline year, defaulted to 2019, saves it to separate csv file.
 - Generate interactive maps:
 `python -m macroeconomics map`
     - Reads the latest CSVs, generates one interactive european map where the indicator and the year can be chosen.
 It is saved into to `FIGURE_DIR` with “plot_{indicator}{suffix}.html”.